undersight/undersight.co/src/pages/projects/echo1/index.md

 <article role="article">

-Echo1 is a Singapore-based company working towards improving sound culture across the globe.
-They manage and fund businesses working in sound-related areas, while at the same time promoting good business practices within the companies they are involved in.
+Echo1 is a Singapore‑based company working towards improving sound culture across the globe.
+They manage and fund businesses working in sound‑related areas, while at the same time promoting good business practices within the companies they are involved in.
 Together with the folks at [Odd Camp](https://www.odd.camp/), I helped build their brand and website in record-time, going from a humble pitch deck to release in a few weeks.

 </article>